David Asante: Early life and education

 David Asante was born on 23 December 1834 at Akropong-Akuapem, capital of Akuapem, a state 30 miles (48 km) northeast of Accra.
 His father was Nana Owusu Akyem of the ruling Asona clan and direct cousin of the then Okuapehene, Nana Adum Tokori.
 Asante's father was a personal friend of Andreas Riis, the Danish minister and first Basel missionary-survivor on the Gold Coast.
 David Asante's cousin was his fellow linguist, Theophilus Opoku.
-As a child, he began his formal education when his father gave him to the Basel missionary, Johann G. Widmann as a houseboy and year later, he was sent to J. C. Dieterle to become a personal assistant in his household.
+As a child, he began his formal education when his father gave him to the Basel missionary, Johann G. Widmann as a houseboy and a year later, he was sent to J. C. Dieterle to become a personal assistant in his household.
 He learnt English during his time with the two missionaries who described him as hardworking and bright.

 On 25 December 1847, David Asante was baptised by a Basel missionary and became one of the first converts to Christianity in his hometown.
-By his own account, he had his conversion experience during a singing exercise at school when he sang the hymn, “Come ye sinners, poor and needy.” by the American composer, Ira D. Sankey.
+By his own account, he had his conversion experience during a singing exercise at school when he sang the hymn, “Come ye sinners, poor and needy,” popularized by the American gospel singer and composer Ira D. Sankey.
 A few months earlier, he had witnessed the conversion of two labourers, Anum and Tettey at Osu on Pentecost Sunday.
 These two experiences had a profound effect on Asante, leading to his conversion, which ultimately created a rift between him and his mother who saw the whole episode as sacrilege.

 In 1848 he was among five students in the pioneer class of the newly opened Basel Mission Seminary at Akropong, for a five-year course training as a teacher-catechist and becoming proficient in German, Greek, Latin, and Hebrew.
 Other members of the foundation class were John Powell Rochester, Paul Staudt Keteku, William Yirenkyi and Jonathan Palmer Bekoe.
 At the Akropong seminary, he was taught by the Jamaican Moravian missionary, Alexander Worthy Clerk who was an instructor in Biblical studies.

 In August 1857, the church awarded him a bursary for further training as a priest at the Basel Mission Seminary in Basel, Switzerland.
 For five years, he received instruction in theology, philosophy, linguistics and philology.
 In 1860, while in Basel, his brother Oforikae joined him but died a year later from tuberculosis.
 He was ordained a pastor in the Basel Minister in 1862.
 He returned to his homeland in June of that year.